MetalheadTwinkx/TacticalHUD-GrenadeIndicator/README.md

 2. Place the plugin folder into your `BepInEx\plugins\GrenadeIndicator` directory.
 3. Make sure the image assets that are required for the mod to create HUD elements are in the same folder as the mod .dll.
-4. Launch SPT-AKI to load the plugin.
+4. Launch SPT to load the plugin.

 ## Usage